This script is available in scripts/consult_environments.py

 2. Ensure both files share the same name, differing only in their extensions, and place them in the weathers folder.

-Upon addition, Sinergym will automatically modify the SizingPeriod:DesignDays and Site:Location fields in the building model file using the DDY file.
+Sinergym will automatically modify the SizingPeriod:DesignDays and Site:Location fields in the building model file using the DDY file.

 1. Add your building file (epJSON) to the buildings directory.
-Ensure it’s compatible with the EnergyPlus version used in Sinergym.
+Ensure it’s compatible with the EnergyPlus version used by Sinergym.
 If you’re using an IDF file from an older version, update it with IDFVersionUpdater and convert it to epJSON format using ConvertInputFormat.
 Both tools are available in the EnergyPlus installation folder.

 2. Adjust building objects like RunPeriod and SimulationControl to suit your needs in Sinergym.
 We recommend setting run_simulation_for_sizing_periods to No in SimulationControl.
 RunPeriod sets the episode length, which can be configured in the building file or Sinergym settings (see runperiod).
 Make these modifications in the IDF before step 1 or directly in the epJSON file.